 The fifteenth Girl of the Year was Gabriela McBride.
 She was the Girl of the Year for 2017, releasing on January 1, 2017.
 She was the first doll since Lindsey to last longer than one year, and Gabriela sold out on November 21, 2018.
 Gabriela was a dancer living in Philadelphia, Pennsylvania who was branching out into poetry after her cousin Red suggested for her to do so.
 She was also trying to overcome her stutter using poetry.
 Her story revolved around her learning to be more confident and express herself in her efforts to save her mom's arts center, run for student council and find her way in poetry.
 Gabriela's first two books were written by Teresa E. Harris, and her last book was written by Varian Johnson.
 Just Like You 46 was taken out of retirement to be Gabriela.
 She was the first Girl of the Year since Jess to have her big ticket item released later in the year.
 Gabriela was the first Girl of the Year since Kanani not to have a movie.
 She was also the first African American Girl of the Year, the first disabled Girl of the Year and the first full Girl of the Year of color since Marisol.
 She was featured in the American Girl World app.

-The eighteenth Girl of the Year is Joss Kendrick.
+The eighteenth Girl of the Year was Joss Kendrick.
 She is the Girl of the Year for 2020.
-She was released on January 1, 2020 and is still available.
+She was released on December 31, 2019 and retired in summer of 2022.
 Joss was born on April 14, 2010 and is a surfer from Huntington Beach who is deaf in her left ear and wears a hearing aid in her right.
 In her story, she is dared to try out for the cheerleading team, and soon falls in love with the sport.
 Joss soon learns that you can do more than one thing, and that you should always get back up after failure.
 Joss's two books were written by Erin Falligant.
-Joss debuted with a new mold to accommodate her redesigned hearing aid, and her big ticket item isn't out yet.
+Joss debuted with a new mold to accommodate her redesigned hearing aid, and her big ticket item was a $650 Volkswagen bus, the most expensive AG item by far.
 Joss was the first Girl of the Year to have a visible disability.
-She will be featured in a series of AGSMs on AG's YouTube channel.
+She was featured in a series of AGSMs on AG's YouTube channel.